sencercoltu/EDVRHUD/README.md

 <img src="https://github.com/sencercoltu/EDVRHUD/blob/master/images/ScanInfoPanelVR.png?raw=true"/><img src="https://github.com/sencercoltu/EDVRHUD/blob/master/images/JumpPanelVR.png?raw=true"/>

 I needed a tool for deep space exploration.
 Existing ones were not designed for VR, I needed to take off my headset frequently.
-Mirroring existing tools windows into the headset was too difficult to read, needed interaction, so I wrote this little extension.
+Mirroring existing tools windows into the headset was too difficult to read, needed interaction.
+I wrote this little extension so I don't need to remove the headset and my hands are always on HOTAS.

 Currently there are only 3 exploration panels added.
 But panels can easily be added for other roles.